 Always seek professional advice

-This article provides only a basic introduction – it does not constitute legal advice.
+This is only a basic introduction – it does not constitute legal advice.
 The law on partnerships in particular is complex, with little case law, therefore you should always consult a lawyer if you are worried about your personal situation in any partnership and indeed company.